ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 Before using the pose utility, you must first select the robot.
 Click the robot's name on the list below to select an applicable robot.

-`Note` Pose utility cannot be used on a robot not on the list.
+**NOTE** : Pose utility cannot be used on a robot not on the list.
 In case of a user's robot, the motions of the robot must be created by [Basic Pose Editor](#basic-pose-editing).
 {: .notice}

 ![](/assets/images/sw/rplus1/motion/roboplus_motion_037.png)